Best Things to do in Madrid for the best trip ever

 At night you will have some time to taste the typical food and attend to a popular show.

-You will probably have no much free time for wandering around or other leisure activities like shopping.
+If you spend only 2 days in Madrid, you will probably have no much free time for wandering around or other leisure activities like shopping.

 There is a high risk that you will miss some essential points of interest in Madrid and you will need to come back another time.